Newberry, Florida: Notable places

 The City of Newberry is home to both Champions Park of Newberry and the Easton-Newberry Sports Complex.
-Champions Park of Newberry is one of the premier baseball & softball tournament complexes in the United States today.
 Attracting more than 30,000 visitors annually for games and tournaments, Champions Park (originally Nations Park) was completed in June 2013 and renamed in May 2014.
-Located in North Central Florida, Champions Park of Newberry is easily accessible and is conveniently located near Gainesville, Florida.
-Champions Park has 16 state-of-the-art fields that were built with the player, parent, and family in mind, ensuring that each and every person will have the baseball or softball experience of their dreams.
+Located in North Central Florida, Champions Park of Newberry is located near Gainesville, Florida.
+Champions Park has 16 fields.

 Easton Newberry Sports Complex, a shared-use facility that combines the Easton Foundation Archery Center with the City of Newberry multiuse Recreation Department, and was selected by the United States Olympic Committee as a Community Olympic Development Program.
-Easton Newberry Sports Complex is one of only 10 programs nationwide to designated by the USOC for its ability to train coaches and athletes, and provide world-class venues in the sport of archery.
+Easton Newberry Sports Complex is one of only 10 programs nationwide to be designated by the USOC for its ability to train coaches and athletes, and provide venues in the sport of archery.
 The Easton-Newberry Sports Complex serves as a regional archery center for all skill levels, teaching archers the National Training System of USA Archery and giving all interested archers opportunities for advancement.
 With 100 acres of multipurpose facilities – including dedicated areas for archery training and events – the site currently reaches 6,200 people each year.

 Gatorback Cycle Park is an off-road motorcycle park located northeast of the city.